DennisonBechis/Crime_Capstone/README.md

 ![Crimes per Season Boulder, CO](images/Season.png)

-Takeaways:
+Main Discoveries:
 1. Crime peaks in Summer and Fall seasons.
 2. People commit crime less during the Winter.
 3. Crime is less on Saturday and Sunday.
-4. Most criminal activity is peaks on Fridays
+4. Most criminal activity is peaks on Fridays.
+5. Top felony offenses are from vandalism and burglary.

 ## Additional Questions